 Each summer, John Hancock sponsors the employment of over 600 Boston teens at nearly 70 local non-profit organizations—the largest summer jobs program of its kind in United States.
 The MLK Scholars program is built on the inspirational values and legacy of its namesake, Dr. Martin Luther King Jr.

 This empowering program turns scholars into leaders, in the office, the classroom and the greater community.
-To elevate the work experience, John Hancock organizes a series of Mayor Menino Leadership Forums held at Boston University.
-The forums connect scholars to business and civic leaders, challenge them to learn new skills, and inspire them to realize the difference they can make in their communities.
+To elevate the work experience, John Hancock organizes a series of Mayor Menino Leadership Forums held at Boston University, and provides access to an online finanical literacy course.
+The program connects scholars to business and civic leaders, challenges them to learn new skills, and inspires them to realize the difference they can make in their communities.

 MLK Scholars Program Structure